-Every individual, group and business has a story worth telling.
+Every individual, group and business have a story worth telling.
 A legacy story can be presented in text and through photographs, home movies and other video and audio mediums.
 It can also be published in multiple languages and include hyperlinks to other Web sites important to the honoree.
 The Heritage Honor Roll may contain more than one legacy story for an individual or a group—or the legacy story may appear in more than one language—because members have opted to recognize different contributions of the same individual or group or wanted to share the story in their native language.

 See our Sponsor Directory for a listing of members and their honoree’s legacy stories.

 Click here to view the benefits of using an Americans All Heritage Honor Roll legacy story to best keep your loved one's memory alive, forever. his is an additional way a legacy story can be used.

 Within the Heritage Honor Roll, individual honorees are listed alphabetically by last name.
 If included, maiden names appear between parentheses and nicknames appear between quotation marks (but are not picked up by the Search Engine).
 Group honorees are listed by the first letter of the group’s name.
 If the name starts with the word “The,” such as “The Anderson Trio,” it is alphabetized under the letter “T.” If the group is commonly called “Anderson Trio,” it is alphabetized under the letter “A.” The name of the sponsor appears in square brackets following the honoree’s name.